craigpastro/nungwi/README.md

 # Nungwi

-Nungwi is a authorization service inspired by [Google Zanzibar](https://research.google/pubs/pub48190/).
-It is written in Prolog and wrapped with Python.
+Nungwi is a PoC authorization service inspired by [Google Zanzibar](https://research.google/pubs/pub48190/), written in [Ichiban Prolog](https://github.com/ichiban/prolog).
 Nungwi is also is a village located at the northern end of the island of Zanzibar.

-This is very much a WIP and I welcome all contributions!
+This is a PoC WIP.
+Don't use in production.
+I welcome all contributions!

 ## Example Usage